axsh/openvnet/docs/content/installation.md

 mount /cgroup
 ```

-Create 2 LXC guests.
+### Create 2 LXC guests

 Rsync is required for this.
 If it's not installed already, install it with the following command.

 ```bash
 yum install -y rsync